-Following is a description of the valuation methodologies use for assets and liabilities measured at fair value:
+Following is a description of the valuation methodologies used for assets and liabilities measured at fair value:

-- Bonds Includes corporate obligations and U.S. Government/Agency bonds that are valued on quoted prices, classified as Level 2. - Fixed Income Investments This investment is valued using the net asset value ("NA V") provided by the administrator of the fund as a practical expedient.
-The NA V is based on the value of the underlying assets owned by the fund, minus its liabilities, and then divided by the number of shares outstanding.
-The NA V is excluded from the valuation hierarchy.
+- Bonds Includes corporate obligations and U.S. Government/Agency bonds that are valued on quoted prices, classified as Level 2 - Fixed Income Investments This investment is valued using the net asset value ("NA V") provided by the administrator of the fund as a practical expedient.
+The NAV is based on the value of the underlying assets owned by the fund, minus its liabilities, and then divided by the number of shares outstanding.
+The NAV is excluded from the valuation hierarchy.